 A poster encouraging Singaporeans to keep their surroundings clean.
 Ministry of Environment and Water Resources Collection, courtesy of National Archives of Singapore.

 “Campaign City: Life in Posters” features 40 of Singapore’s leading artists, architects and designers and 10 local art students.
-The participants, drawing inspiration and information from the Library’s and National Archives’ vast collection of campaign posters and campaign heritage material, created artworks reflective of their own personal memories and/or impressions of Singapore’s campaigns, past and present.
-These artworks are on display along with highlights from the Library’s campaign poster collection.
+The participants, drawing inspiration and information from the National Library’s and National Archives’ vast collection of campaign posters and campaign heritage material, created artworks reflective of their own personal memories and/or impressions of Singapore’s campaigns, past and present.
+These artworks are on display along with highlights from the library’s campaign poster collection.
 Selected spaces in the National Library Building have been used in novel ways to convey the rich histories behind Singapore’s campaigns.
-The exhibition runs from 9 January to 7 July 2013 at the Lee Kong Chian Reference Library, Level 11 at the National Library Building.
+The exhibition runs from 9 January to 7 July 2013 at Level 11 of the Lee Kong Chian Reference Library in the National Library Building.